Optum/runiac/README.md

 ##### Regional

 Regional deployments represent all terraform in the `/regional` directory of the executing step.
-This code will be executed concurrently `N` times based on `N` count of regions defined in `-e GAIA_TARGET_REGIONS` configuration.
+This code will be executed concurrently `N` times based on `N` count of regions defined in `-e TERRASCALE_TARGET_REGIONS` configuration.

 ```bash
 stages/customer/tracks/network